-During the celebration with family and friends, young Captain Weathers noticed a young woman named LaVerne.
-The young woman later became Captain Weathers' wife.
-The wedding took place on Wednesday July 13,1947.
-From that union they had five children.
+During the celebration with family and friends, young Captain Weathers noticed a young woman.
+The young woman, Laverne, later became his wife.
+The wedding took place on Wednesday, July 13, 1947.
+From that union came five children.

-Captain Weathers remained as a reservist in the military for twenty-three years and was promoted to the rank of Lt.
+Captain Weathers remained a reservist in the military for twenty-three years and earned the rank of Lt.
 Col.

 Luke J. Weathers Day in Memphis

-In 1960, after strenuous testing, Weathers was accepted for employment in the Federal Aviation Agency (FAA) as an Air Traffic Controller.
+In 1960, after strenuous testing, Weathers accepted employment in the Federal Aviation Agency (FAA) as an Air Traffic Controller.

-His first duty assignment was in Anchorage, AL. Shortly after he was transferred to Galena, AL. Later Weathers was transferred to Nashville, TN.
+His first duty assignment was in Anchorage, AL. Shortly after, he became transferred to Galena, AL. Later, Weathers moved to Nashville, TN.

-Weathers also held FAA positions in Atlanta, GA and Washington D.C. where he eventually retired in 1985.
+Weathers also held FAA positions in Atlanta, GA, and in 1985, Washington, D.C., where he retired.